Own-Data-Privateer/hoardy-web/tool/README.md

 - filters:
   - `--or EXPR`
   : only work on reqres which match any of these expressions...
   - `--and EXPR`
   : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see

+- output:
+  - `--no-output`
+  : don't print anything to stdout (default)
+  - `-l, --lf-terminated`
+  : output absolute paths of newly produced files terminated with `\n` (LF) newline characters to stdout
+  - `-z, --zero-terminated`
+  : output absolute paths of newly produced files terminated with `\0` (NUL) bytes to stdout

+### wrrarms import

+Parse data in each `INPUT` `PATH` into reqres and dump them under `DESTINATION` with paths derived from their metadata, similar to `organize`.

+Internally, this shares most of the code with `organize`, but unlike `organize` this holds the whole reqres in memory until its written out, which is why `--batch` is always set to `0`.

+- file formats:
+  - `{mitmproxy}`
+    - `mitmproxy`
+    : convert other archive formats into WRR files

+### wrrarms import mitmproxy

+- positional arguments:
+  - `PATH`
+  : inputs, can be a mix of files and directories (which will be traversed recursively)

+- options:
+  - `--dry-run`
+  : perform a trial run without actually performing any changes
+  - `-q, --quiet`
+  : don't log computed updates to stderr
+  - `-t DESTINATION, --to DESTINATION`
+  : target directory
+  - `-o FORMAT, --output FORMAT`
+  : format describing generated output paths, an alias name or "format:" followed by a custom pythonic %-substitution string; same as `wrrarms organize --output`, which see
+  - `--stdin0`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

+- error handling:
+  - `--errors {fail,skip,ignore}`
+  : when an error occurs:
+    - `fail`: report failure and stop the execution (default)
+    - `skip`: report failure but skip the reqres that produced it from the output and continue
+    - `ignore`: `skip`, but don't report the failure

+- filters:
+  - `--or EXPR`
+  : only import reqres which match any of these expressions...
+  - `--and EXPR`
+  : ... and all of these expressions, both can be specified multiple times, both use the same expression format as `wrrarms get --expr`, which see